British Airways: Mid-haul and long-haul

-First is offered on all British Airways Airbus A380s, Boeing 777-300ERs, Boeing 787-9/10s and on some of the Boeing 777-200ERs.
+First is offered on all Airbus A380s, Boeing 777-300ERs, Boeing 787-9/10s and on some Boeing 777-200ERs.
 There are between eight and fourteen private suites depending on the aircraft type.
-Each First suit comes with a 6 ft 6 in bed, a 15 in wide entertainment screen, in-seat power and complimentary Wi-Fi access on select aircraft.
+Each First suite comes with a 6 ft 6 in bed, a 15 in wide entertainment screen, in-seat power and complimentary Wi-Fi access on select aircraft.

-The exclusive Concorde Room lounge at Heathrow Terminal 5 offers pre-flight dining with waiter service and more intimate space.
+The exclusive Concorde Room lounge at Heathrow Terminal 5 is directly accessible via a private door from security, and offers pre-flight dining with waiter service and more intimate space.
 Dedicated British Airways 'Galleries First' lounges are available at some airports, and Business lounges are used where these are not available.
 Some feature a 'First Dining' section where passengers holding a first class ticket can access a pre-flight dining service.